Announcing Restate 1.0, Restate Cloud, and our Seed Funding Round

 We’d love to hear what you think about today’s news and encourage you to take Restate for a spin and tell us how it works for you!

-Give us a follow at @restatedev, or join Discord to share your feedback and to stay in the loop for updates, because we are just getting started.
+Give us a follow at @restatedev, or join Discord or Slack to share your feedback and to stay in the loop for updates, because we are just getting started.
 There is a long pipeline of features coming up, like distributed deployments, or an amazing UI to navigate all tasks, workflows, and distributed interactions.

 restate_ui.png